Jingwen31/Predict-Online-News-Popularity/README.md

 • Ridge Linear Regression
 • Random Forest Regressor
 ### Classification
-Using regression models results in large errors, so we thought classification models may actually make more sense for this problem.
-We chose the median number of shares as the threshold to classify all the news as "popular" or "not popular".
+Using regression models resulted in large errors, so we thought classification models may actually make more sense for this problem.
+We chose the median number of shares as the threshold to classify all news as "popular" or "not popular".

 All features except for news url and timedelta were included in the model and StandardScaler() was applied to numerical features for all models except for the random forest classifier.